-- 581-3 CURRENT TOPICS IN ACCOUNTING.
+581-3 CURRENT TOPICS IN ACCOUNTING.
 Study of contemporary issues in accounting.
-Cases, written and oral reports.
-Prerequisites: ACCT 510 or concurrent enrollment; consent of instructor. - 597-1 to 3 INDEPENDENT STUDY IN ACCOUNTING.
+Cases, written, and oral reports.
+Prerequisites: admission to any graduate program in business; completion of ACCT 303 or equivalent.

+597-1 to 3 INDEPENDENT STUDY IN ACCOUNTING.
 Topics in greater depth than regularly titled courses permit; individuals or small groups may work with assigned faculty.
 May be repeated to a maximum of 3 hours.
-Prerequisite: consent of instructor and department chair. - 598-1 to 3 READINGS IN ACCOUNTING.
+Prerequisites: ACCT 510; consent of instructor and department chairperson.

+598-1 to 3 READINGS IN ACCOUNTING.
 Selected readings in depth with member of the graduate faculty to explore areas with attention to contemporary books, periodicals.
 May be repeated to a maximum of 3 hours.
-Prerequisite: consent of instructor and department chair.
+Prerequisites: ACCT 510; consent of instructor and department chairperson.